Ricci Tensor for Diffusion Operators and Curvature-Dimension Inequalities under Conformal Transformations and Time Changes: Introduction

 for suitable choices of the weights $\phi$ and $\rho$: time change ($\phi=1$, $\rho=1/f$), drift transformation/Doob transformation ($\phi=\rho=e^{h/2}$), metric transformation ($\rho=1$, $\phi=f$), conformal transformation ($\rho=f^{-N/2}$, $\phi=f^{-N/2+1}$).

-The study of Bakry-Emery estimates for such Dirichlet forms is closely related to the analysis of curvature bounds in the sense of Lott-Sturm-Villani for metric measure spaces.
+The study of Bakry-{\'E}mery estimates for such Dirichlet forms is closely related to the analysis of curvature bounds in the sense of Lott-Sturm-Villani for metric measure spaces.
 We say that a mms $(X,d,m)$ satisfies the \emph{entropic curvature-dimension condition} $\CD^e(\KK,N)$ for (extended) real parameters $\KK$ and $N$ if the Boltzmann entropy $S$ (with $S(\mu)=\int\rho\log\rho\,dm$ if $\mu=\rho\,m$) satisfies

 in a well-defined, weak sense on the $L^2$-Wasserstein space ${\mathcal P}_2(X)$.

 We will analyze the behavior of the entropic curvature-dimension condition $\CD^e(\KK,N)$ under transformation of the data: changing the measure $m$ into the weighted measure $m'=e^v\,m$ and changing the length metric $d$ into the weighted length metric $d'$ given by